-Please send any questions or comments regarding water conservation or water waste (please attach photos as proof, if possible) to conserve@sunnyslopewatercompany.com.
+Please email any questions or report water abuse (attach photos as proof, if possible) to conserve@ sunnyslopewatercompany.com.
 You may also report water waste at https://savewater.ca.gov/.

 WATER OVERVIEW

 Underground water reservoirs are replenished when precipitation infiltrates the ground.
 Water running over the surface of the land or percolating through the ground dissolves naturally occurring minerals and can pick up substances resulting from the presence of animals or human activity.
 Although the earth naturally filters out most contaminants like a treatment plant, some pollutants may still seep through.